TylerColeman/4103-101-OpSys-Coleman/assignments/Test_One_Addon.md

 	where as, a trap is associated with The execution of an instruction and is usually part of handling an exception condition.
 ####Give three examples of an interrupt.
-	 Clock interrupt: The OS removes a interupts a process that has been running for too long.
+	 *Clock interrupt*: The OS removes a interupts a process that has been running for too long.
-	 I/O interrupt: A process can be interupted if it's next instruction requires I/O to free the CPU for a process that does not need I/O.
+	 *I/O interrupt*: A process can be interupted if it's next instruction requires I/O to free the CPU for a process that does not need I/O.
-	 Memory Fault: The processor encounters a virtual memory adress refrence for a word that is not in main memory.
+	 *Memory Fault*: The processor encounters a virtual memory adress refrence for a word that is not in main memory.
 The OS must interupt the process to bring the block of referenced memory back to main memory.
 ####What is the difference between a mode switch and a process switch?